Introdution to Programming - C# Programming Fundamentals

 What Are Variables in Programming?

-It is good programming practice to use a variable for one given "task" and to create a new variable for a different task.
-It also enforces code maintainability by guaranteeing that a variable's data type is constant.
+A practical programming approach is to use a variable for a specific task and create a new variable for a different task.
+This not only aligns with good programming practice but also enhances code maintainability by ensuring a variable's data type remains constant.

-Variables are declared by first specifying the type, and then the name by which it will be accessed.
-You can optionally include an access modifier which limits the scope of the variable.
-Two of the most common are public and private.
-As the name may suggest, public variables can be accessed by anyone, whilst private can only be accessed within the current scope (the function or class it is declared in.)
+When declaring variables in C #, you start by specifying the type and then the name by which it will be accessed.
+You can also include an access modifier, such as public or private, which controls the variable's scope.
+Anyone can access public variables, while private variables can only be accessed within the current scope, such as the function or class it is declared.

 C#